ReviewEdge/Coin-Amount/README.md

 # Coin-Amount
-My first ever Python project.  -tells you the amount of coins you have based on weight
+This is my first ever Python project.
+It tells you the amount of coins you have, based on weight.